fkirc/skip-duplicate-actions/README.md

   If you path-ignore a required check, then pull requests will block forever without being mergeable.
 - Although GitHub's `paths-ignore` works well with `pull_request`-triggers, it does not really work with `push`-triggers.

-To overcome those limitations, `skip-duplicate-actions` provides a more flexible `paths_ignore` feature with an efficient backtracking-algorithm.
+To overcome those limitations, `skip-duplicate-actions` provides a more flexible `paths_ignore`-feature with an efficient backtracking-algorithm.
 Instead of stupidly looking at the current commit, `paths_ignore` will look for successful checks in your commit-history.

 ## Skip if paths not changed

-In some projects, there are tests that should be only executed if some specific sub-directories were changed.
+In some projects, there are tasks that should be only executed if specific sub-directories were changed.
 Therefore, GitHub provides a [paths](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) feature out of the box.
 However, GitHub's `paths` has some limitations:

 - GitHub's `paths` cannot skip individual steps in a workflow.
-- GitHub's `paths` does not really work with `push`-triggers.
+- GitHub's `paths` does not work with required checks that you really want to pass successfully.

-To overcome those limitations, `skip-duplicate-actions` provides a more sophisticated `paths` feature.
+To overcome those limitations, `skip-duplicate-actions` provides a more sophisticated `paths`-feature.
-Instead of blindly skipping tests, the backtracking-algorithm will only skip if it can find a suitable check in your commit-history.
+Instead of blindly skipping checks, the backtracking-algorithm will only skip if it can find a suitable check in your commit-history.

 ## Cancel outdated workflow-runs